 Suddenly, we are all eager to hear more about how we can clean up our indoor air and put as much distance as possible between ourselves, our family and any infectious droplets that might be circulating.

-One big question that our HVAC specialists at Shipton’s Heating and Cooling have been answering from our customers lately relates to media air cleaners.
+One big question that our HVAC specialists at Shipton’s Heating & Cooling Ltd have been answering from our customers lately relates to media air cleaners.
 Specifically, what is a media air cleaner?
 How does it work?
 How can it help protect you from COVID-19?

 PSSST.
 Be sure to read all the way to the end for a very special limited time offer!